Make a difference for animals in need!

-About the Program
+About the Program:

 Foster programs & Services available

 There are a number of ways in which our foster families can help animals in HSCC’s care.
-By understanding what is required of our foster families for each program, we can best match our foster families with animals in our care.
-Here is a brief description of each of our foster programs.
+By understanding what is required of our foster families for each specific program, we can best match our foster families with animals in our care.
+Here is a brief description of each of our foster programs:

 Adoption Center Hours:

-Tuesday - Friday 1:00 - 5:00 pm
+Tuesday - Friday: 1:00 - 4:00 pm

 Saturday: 10:00 am - 3:00 pm

 Sunday & Monday: CLOSED

-Please note that our facility remains closed to general visitors.
 Visit the Pet Adoption page for more details on our latest adoption process updates.